This Gingerbread Latte Cake is your favorite Holiday drink in cake form! Gingerbread spice cake layers with an espresso buttercream.

 If you’re a Gingerbread Latte fan like I am, you will LOVE this cake.
-It’s the perfect combination of delicious holiday flavours.
-If you wanted to amp up the flavour even more, you could add some chopped ginger and/or espresso powder right into the cake batter.
+It’s the perfect combination of delicious holiday flavors.
+If you wanted to amp up the flavor even more, you could add some chopped ginger and/or espresso powder right into the cake batter.

 Looking for more Holiday recipes?

 - Eggnog Cake